-The introduction of modern Zero Trust Network Access (ZTNA) solutions represents a giant leap forward in IT security to help enterprise organizations adapt to the new world of hybrid cloud, BYOD and 3rd party users accessing corporate applications and servers on premise or in the cloud.
+The introduction of modern Zero Trust Network Access (ZTNA) solutions represents a giant leap forward in IT security to help enterprise organizations adapt to the new world of hybrid cloud, BYOD and 3rd party users accessing corporate applications and servers on premises or in the cloud.

 Traditional VPN remote access solutions are now considered legacy, outdated and not ideal for most modern cloud and hybrid environments due to broad network access security liabilities, operational complexities, poor user experience and high costs.
 Per IDG’s Security Priorities 2019 report 47% of enterprise organizations are researching Zero Trust technologies this year with 36% of security budget allocated specifically to new access controls.
 There’s clear momentum that enterprises are adopting a zero trust ‘least privilege access’ solution to replace their legacy VPNs.